INTERVIEW WITH Dr AMBIKA PRASAD ADHIKARI

 of that many people have taken different citizenships and we should not penalize people for that.
 The Nepalese citizenship, like most

 other citizenships, should remain in life.
-That's how US, Canada
+That's how US, Canada and all other countries

 In